 Queen Apetebí reigns over a prosperous kingdom, but she loves her fantastical pet bird more than anything in the world.
-Orula, her protector Orisha and master of divination, asks the queen for the bird in sacrifice (ebbó) and warns her of the price of non-compliance.
+Orula, her protector Orisha and master of divination, asks the queen for the bird in sacrifice (ebbó means "sacrifice") and warns her of the price of non-compliance.
 The queen refuses, and the evil Iron King and his armies invade her realm and kill all her subjects.
 Apetebí finds refuge in a cave, but on the second night of hiding, the bird, unable to stay away from her, finds the cave, inadvertently giving away her location and leading to her demise.

 The musical ensemble, including a solo soprano (Estelí Gómez), narrator, and instruments including Latin Jazz master Bobby Sanabria, was recorded independently by musicians scattered around the world, from New York to California, and from Tokyo to Buenos Aires.

 - Queen Apetebí: Estelí Gómez

 - Violin: Pala Garcia